 At my East Coast-Christmas Tour a few years earlier I already had the chance to stay here for two nights.
 On that day, I walked the freedom trail from the beginning at the Boston Common, until the end at the Bunker Hill Monument.
 Unfortunately, I arrived a bit too late at the monument.
 The last entrance to the top was already through, and they did not let anyone in anymore.

-That is why I was more than happy that I still had half of the day until my return flight should depart.
+Because of that, I was more than happy that I still had half of the day until my return flight should depart.
 Guess what I did!
 Of course, I “accomplished” the final mission of walking the freedom trail.
 I went to the top of the Bunker Hill Monument!!!

 Well, in the end, I was on time; it was a sunny and warm day in the middle of October.
 My birthday was only two days ago, and I spent it on the beach, as I wished.
 I did all the things I wanted to do on this trip.
 Happy and smiling I drove to the airport and went back home.
 I love those kinds of trips.
-That is why I love traveling; because you can do so many things to make yourself happy.
+That is why I love traveling as you can do so many things to make yourself happy.